-- (a) a taught or course option, comprising four, six or more modules (normally semester courses, but in some cases also year courses) plus a dissertation or extended dissertation, or - (b) a full dissertation.
+- (a) a taught or module option, comprising four, six or more modules (normally semester modules, but in some cases also year modules) plus a dissertation or extended dissertation, or - (b) a full dissertation.

 The taught master's option is only available in certain disciplines, for example Economics, as well as with the Master in Public Administration (M.P.A.).